AchmadRijalu/RecipeBuddy/README.md

 - Display thumbnail, title, tags, and cooking time.
 - Favorites functionality with persistence.
 - Recipe detail view.
+- Search by ingredients.

 ---

 ## ➕ What I’d Add with More Time
+**Level 2**
-- Search by ingredients and tags.
+- Search by tags.
-- Sorting by cooking time or popularity.
+- Sorting by cooking time.